glorpen/docker-hostdns/README.rst

 Working with docker-compose
 ===========================

-When using **docker-compose** for development you can create custom docker network and use it as domain names source.
+When using *docker-compose* for development you can create custom docker network and use it as domain names source.

-To do this, create docker network, eg.: ``docker network create dns``
+To do this, create docker network with ``docker network create example-dns`` and then run *Docker HostDNS* with ``--network example-dns`` argument.

-And then with example ``docker-compose.yml``:
+Next, with example ``docker-compose.yml``:

 .. sourcecode:: yaml